 Will It Work for You?

 However, the treatment is less effective for men with severe diabetes or those who’ve had prostate surgery.
+Shockwave therapy is being explored as a method to treat erectile dysfunction, with varying effectiveness based on individual health conditions.

 Vascular health (how well your blood vessels work) plays a big role in how well the treatment works.
 So, if you have other health issues affecting your blood flow, the results might not be as good.

-Importance of Vascular Health: Why It Matters
+Importance of Vascular Health

 Men who are otherwise healthy but have isolated ED (ED that’s not caused by other health problems) respond best to shockwave therapy.
 Good cardiovascular health is key to seeing positive results, so it’s important to be in good overall health for the best outcomes.